rototor/pdfbox-graphics2d/README.md

 # pdfbox-graphics2d

-Graphics2D Bridge for Apache PDFBox
+Graphics2D Bridge for Apache PDFBox.
+This is the PDFBox 3.0 branch.

 ## Intro